raymondmars/ngrok.space/README.md

 ### This is a fork version from [ngrok](https://github.com/inconshreveable/ngrok)
 Because the [original version](https://github.com/inconshreveable/ngrok) is no longer maintained, So I forked that project and made the following changes:
 1. split all codes into three different modules: client, server, common
-2. init these modules by go mod and upgrade golang to latest version
+2. init these modules by go mod and upgrade golang to the latest version
 3. create a user system and add a server auth function based on user information
 4. add a newly self-sign certificate and create a new Makefile to do build and deploy
 5. add a Dockerfile to the server and let it can run in a docker image